Code-Institute-Submissions/HolidaysYa/README.md

 - **HTML:** I have used https://validator.w3.org/ in order to validate the HTML code.
 - **CSS:** I have used https://jigsaw.w3.org/css-validator/ in order to validate the CSS code.
+- **JavaScript:** I have used https://jshint.com/ in order to check the JavaScript code.

 ### Features and responsiveness testing

 ### Additional testing
 I have used development tools in Google Chrome to check how the website would look in different devices.
 In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.

 ### Problems and bugs: